viviantran706/cse15l-lab-reports/lab1.md

-Specificly with ls -a, this command prompts all the files and directoroies.
 If you are done with these commands to exit: Crtl-D or run the command `exit`.